nomeata/haskell-via-sokoban/01-intro.md

 ```

 We will get to the meaning of the lists with brackets and the pairs with
-parentheses next lession, for now just consider this a way of drawing a line
+parentheses next lesson, for now just consider this a way of drawing a line
 from one point to another.

 RUN(code/tree.hs)